-The CITT has given notice that it will pursuant to section 76.03(3) of the Special Import Measures Act (SIMA) initiate an expiry review of its order made March 11, 2013 in Expiry Review No. RR-2012-002, concerning the dumping and subsidizing of seamless carbon or alloy steel oil and gas well casing, whether plain end, beveled, threaded or threaded and coupled, heat-treated or non-heat-treated, meeting American Petroleum Institute specification 5CT, with an outside diameter not exceeding 11.75 inches (298.5 mm), in all grades, including proprietary grades, originating in or exported from the People’s Republic of China (China).
+The Canadian International Trade Tribunal, pursuant to subsection 76.03(3) of the Special Import Measures Act, has conducted an expiry review of the order made on March 11, 2013, in Expiry Review No. RR-2012-002, continuing, without amendment, its finding made on March 10, 2008, in Inquiry No. NQ‑2007-001 concerning the dumping and subsidizing of seamless carbon or alloy steel oil and gas well casing, whether plain end, beveled, threaded or threaded and coupled, heat-treated or non-heat-treated, meeting American Petroleum Institute specification 5CT, with an outside diameter not exceeding 11.75 inches (298.5 mm), in all grades, including proprietary grades, originating in or exported from the People’s Republic of China.

 In conjunction with the CITT’s expiry review, the CBSA initiated an investigation to determine, pursuant to paragraph 76.03(7)(a) of SIMA, whether the expiry of the finding is likely to result in the continuation or resumption of dumping and/or subsidizing of the goods.